sfabbro/canfar.github.io/docs/storage_en.md

 ### Installation

 Below are the installation steps.
-(NOTE:  `vos` is installed on the CANFAR batch host)
+(NOTE: `vos` is already installed on the CANFAR VM images, and the CANFAR batch host)

 Steps:
 - Ensure Python is up-to-date